Skip to content

 Arguments

-• extension - Optional.
-String.
+• extension - String.
+Optional.
 Extension to check.
 Use ! for blank extension and @ for all extensions.
 Can specify one or more.

 Return codes